 Sad as it is, job interviews often reveal how skilled a person is at interviewing, rather than how good a fit they will be for the job.
 Rather than getting frustrated at the process, our best course of action is probably to go with the flow and learn how to play the game.
 So, what can we do about it?
-Be as prepared as possible!

-Early in my career I would go to job interview, knowing that they were going to ask some tough anecdotal questions.
+Early in my career I would go to job interviews, knowing that they were going to ask some tough anecdotal questions.
 I would just hope that I could whip out a great answer without a 90 second awkward pause as I tried to think of a time when I had a situation at work that I used problem-solving skills to solve.

 After doing this interview after interview, a couple things started to dawn on me.